yum3lo/mafia_town/README.md

 #### Communication Service

 NestJS is the chosen framework, whichprovides modular architecture (controllers, services, modules) with built-in dependency injection, ideal for microservice development.
 TypeScript on top of that adds static typing to reduce runtime errors and improve maintainability.
 The chosen database is Postgresql, which handles structured data, such as chat messages, player roles, and chat room membership.
-Via Prisma ORM it enables type-safe database access in TypeScript, minimizing errors and boilerplate code.
-The main communication patterns are Socket.IO Websockets for fast real-time updates to chat participants and REST API for fetching chat history, listing chat rooms, and sending messages when real-time delivery is not required (e.g., loading old messages).
+Via Type ORM it enables type-safe database access in TypeScript, minimizing errors and boilerplate code.
+The main communication patterns are Websockets for fast real-time updates to chat participants and REST API for fetching chat history, listing chat rooms, and sending messages when real-time delivery is not required (e.g., loading old messages).
+Redis is used for caching and pub/sub messaging.

 #### Rumour Service